glfw/glfw/README.md

  - Made library compilation fail if any header option macros are defined
  - Removed support for LCC and Borland C++
  - Bugfix: `glfwSetTime` silently accepted invalid values
- - [WGL] Bugfix: The context flags debug bit was not set for OpenGL ES
  - [Cocoa] Bugfix: `NSHighResolutionCapable` was not enabled for test and example programs
  - [Cocoa] Bugfix: `glfwSetWindowSize` did not change the video mode for full